 This blog post is about a specific topic of interest to those using Coded Targets especially in the fabrication industries like boat decks, stair cases, kitchens, etc. We have a few more posts coming up on Coded Target capabilities.
-See video on the topic in window below or click here to view video with caption.
+See a video on the topic below, or click here to view the video with captions.

 PhotoModeler can carry out several automated and semi-automated operations in projects that have Coded Targets: such as setting up scales, coordinate system definitions, line creation, offset creation, and plane surface creation.

 These automated operations can greatly improve the efficiency, and reduce user work, in a number of measurement tasks using Coded Targets.
 The power comes from the ability to define what each Coded Target does in your project.
 For example, two Coded Target ids can define a scale, or three Coded Target ids can define a rotation.
 When these Coded Target ids are automatically identified by the program, the corresponding scale, coordinate system, plane etc is also created with no additional user interaction.
 This article describes how to create, modify, and use Coded Target Presets.

 Previously these Presets were defined in a limited way in a Preferences tab.
 Starting with version 2020.1, the definitions are now much more flexible.

 Coded Target Preset Configurations can now define: